 “The Trusty Triumph saved their butts many times” Greg Heichelbech, Triumph North American CEO

-Triumph then extended into the car market with the purchase of Dawson Car Company in 1921, the business was split into car and bikes in 1936.
-Over the next four decades Triumph grew massively in success and popularity, they introduced the parallel twin platform engine, set a few speed records and became known as an innovator.
+Triumph then extended into the car market with the purchase of Dawson Car Company in 1921, the business was split into cars and bikes in 1936.
+Over the next four decades Triumph grew massively in success and popularity, they introduced the parallel-twin platform engine, set a few speed records and became known as an innovator.

 The fact that the Triumph Bonneville T120 was the chosen bike for huge celebrities at the time like Bob Dylan, Elvis Presley and Clint Eastwood only helped the sales.
 The bike was associated with glamour and excitement, especially when Evil Knievel attempted the longest jump of his career on one.
 He flew over the fountains at Caesar’s Palace, Las Vegas in 1967.

-The Japanese had arrived, showing how motorcycle should be made.
-The Triumph’s reign seemed to be coming to an end, instead of developing the bikes the company stuck with what they had.
+The Japanese had arrived, showing how motorcycles should be made.
+Triumph’s reign seemed to be coming to an end, instead of developing the bikes the company stuck with what they had.
 In the early 70’s the parent company BSA dramatically collapsed.
 In the wake of their failure Norton-Villiers-Triumph was created, they assessed the productivity and decided the Meriden factory had to be closed.
-Due to poorly handled communications, the factory workers were outraged and locked the doors on its new owners!
+Due to poorly handled communications, the factory workers were outraged and locked the doors on their new owners!

-They staged an extraordinary 18 month sit in, and with the backing of the Labour Government, headed by Tony Benn, the Workers Co Operative was formed.
+They staged an extraordinary 18-month sit-in, and with the backing of the Labour Government, headed by Tony Benn, the Workers Co-Operative was formed.
 Benn wanted three failing British firms (Scottish Daily News, Kirby Manufacturing, and Meriden Triumph) to go into a merger in a bid to save them.
 People saw the Workers Cooperative as Benn running a fashionable social experiment.
-Meriden Triumph were able to buy the factory and market the bikes they produced, but while all this was going on their rivals were on the rise.
+Meriden Triumph was able to buy the factory and market the bikes they produced, but while all this was going on their rivals were on the rise.

-The company hobbled on but only got so far, the decline in sales were too great and finally they went into receivership.
+The company hobbled on but only got so far, the decline in sales was too great and finally they went into receivership.

 The Battle Begins